Lucy-Glanville-Brown/rock-paper-scissors/README.md

 I also used an image resizer to get the images to the same size. https://resizeimage.net/
 #### Colours
-The colors chosen were from the main rock paper scissors (rps) image using Adobe Color Extract Theme. https://color.adobe.com/create/image
+The colours chosen were from the main rock paper scissors (rps) image using Adobe Color Extract Theme. https://color.adobe.com/create/image

 ![Adobe Color Scheme](https://user-images.githubusercontent.com/85178695/132889839-043d0e89-0e7d-4a68-8078-1c9e7394eb3f.png)

-Once the colors were chosen I used a contrast checker to decide on the text color https://contrast-grid.eightshapes.com
+Once the colours were chosen I used a contrast checker to decide on the text colour https://contrast-grid.eightshapes.com

 ![contrast grid](https://user-images.githubusercontent.com/85178695/132889872-12f7683e-765c-4525-a995-f55024360445.png)